sslater11/hyprland-dynamic-workspaces-manager/README.md

   --delete-current-workspace
                         Moves all windows to a random workspace, deletes the current workspace, and then switches to the workspace we dumped the windows on to.
+                        If you are on a special workspace, the windows will be moved to the current workspace that is underneath it.

   --move-current-workspace-windows-to
                         User selects the workspace to move all the current workspace's windows to.
 Moves all windows to another workspace, deletes the current workspace, and then switches to the workspace we dumped the